Electrolysis & Corrosion

 The corrosion potential: an essential indicator!

-Corrosion protection of immersed metals is performed by the coating (paint system) in conjunction with the cathodic protection system.
+Corrosion protection of immersed metals is performed by their natural oxidation layer or by the paint system supplemented with cathodic protection (anodes...).
 Efficiency depends upon achieved value of their corrosion potential, expressed in (-)mV.
 Like human physical temperature, control is done with a dedicated device, through a simple measurement with instantaneous understanding: corrosion potential must remain within protective range (green zone above).
 Value shows protection level given by anodes, which are in their key role, and warns you about eventual harmful stray currents from on board or ashore.

 Over and Under cathodic protection